syncfusion-content/javascript-docs/js/Localization.md

         <script type="text/javascript">
             $(function () {
-                // initialization of ejDatePicker control with enableRTL property (Since the arabic script is the most widespread RTL writing system, therefore here we have showcased our datepicker control localized in one of the Arabic language.)
+                // initialization of ejDatePicker control with enableRTL property (Since the Arabic script is the most widespread RTL writing system, therefore here we have showcased our datepicker control localized in one of the Arabic language.)
                 $("#startDate").ejDatePicker({ locale: "ar-DZ",
                       enableRTL: true,
                       watermarkText: "حدد تاريخ",